 - The cable is connected properly.

-- The host system power is on (if external power isn't used).
+- The host system power is On (if external power isn't used).

-- The trigger works.
+- The button works.

 Is the scanner having trouble reading your symbols?

 If the scanner isn't reading symbols well, check that the symbols: